 pip install diplib

-Windows users might need to install the Microsoft Visual C++ Redistributable for Visual Studio 2015, 2017 and 2019.
+Windows users might need to install the Microsoft Visual C++ Redistributable for Visual Studio.

 To read images through the Bio-Formats library, you will need to download it separately: